Blue Buffalo Longevity canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 Ingredients: Whitefish, fish broth, oatmeal, oat bran, peas, guar gum, carrageenan, cassia gum, spinach, sunflower oil (source of omega 6 fatty acids), apples, tomatoes, blueberries, ground flaxseed (source of omega 3 and 6 fatty acids), fish oil, potassium chloride, salt, vitamin A supplement, thiamine mononitrate (vitamin B1), riboflavin (vitamin B2), biotin (vitamin B7), vitamin B12 supplement, vitamin D3 supplement, vitamin E supplement, iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide, choline chloride

 |Calorie Weighted Basis||31%||38%||32%|

-The first ingredient in this dog food is whitefish, a protein-rich freshwater species native to Canada and the northern United States.
+The first ingredient in this dog food includes whitefish, a marine or freshwater species native to Canada and the California coast.

-The second item is fish broth.
+The second ingredient is fish broth.
 Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.

-The fourth item is oat bran, a nutritious by-product obtained from milling whole grain oats.
+The fourth ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, vitamins and minerals.

-The eighth ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+The seventh ingredient is carrageenan is a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.